BobD/kabem/README.md

 ###What does kaBEM do for you?

-kaBEM uses a bit of initial HTML markup with some BEM classes to scaffold out a folder structure using (SASS) [http://sass-lang.com/] to start developing on.
-Each Block or Element get's it's own folder, and inside that is a seperate SASS file for the block/element and modifiers CSS.
+kaBEM uses a bit of initial HTML markup with some BEM classes to scaffold out a folder structure using (Sass) [http://sass-lang.com/] to start developing on.
+Each Block or Element get's it's own folder, and inside that is a seperate Sass file for the block/element and modifiers CSS.
 Each Modifier BEM class you add get's it's own HTML file for quick testing and tweaking of just that feature.

 kaBEM also gives you single BEM classnames with mutliple modifiers.
 Something like '__block__elemend__modifier1_modifier2'.
 Just use a single BEM classname on each HTML element to rule all CSS states.